syncfusion-content/javascript-docs/js/PivotChart/OLAP-Getting-Started.md

 {% endhighlight %}

-Now, PivotChart will be rendered with Customer Count over a period of fiscal years across different customer geographic locations.
+Now, pivot chart will be rendered with Customer Count over a period of fiscal years across different customer geographic locations.

 ![](Olap-Getting-Started_images/ServerMode.png)

 ### WCF
-This section demonstrates the utilization of WCF service as endpoint binding OLAP datasource to a simple PivotChart.
+This section demonstrates the utilization of WCF service as endpoint binding [`OLAP`](/api/js/ejpivotchart#members:analysismode) datasource to a simple pivot chart.
 For more details on this topic, [click here](https://help.syncfusion.com/js/pivotchart/olap-connectivity#wcf).